EmadAbedini/EmadAbedini/README.md

 I work at the intersection of **detection engineering, malware analysis, digital forensics, and adversary research**.

-My background spans **reverse engineering, application security, and software development**, with a focus on building practical security tooling and turning technical findings into actionable detections.
+With a background spanning **software development, application security, and reverse engineering**, I focus on understanding attacker behavior and turning technical findings into practical detection and response capabilities.

 ---

 ### 🔍 Focus
 - Detection Engineering
 - Malware Analysis & Reverse Engineering
 - Digital Forensics & Incident Response